 If the currents (magnitude and phase) do not change significantly in step 3, then the majority of harmonic current may be considered to be due to the utility.
-If the magnitude of the offending currents when comparing steps 2 and 3 are different, customer harmonics are a part factor.
+If the magnitude of the offending currents when comparing steps 2 and 3 are different, customer harmonics are a part factor and may be the major factor.